mister-loop/Fynd/README.md

 # Fynd
-It is a very lighter extension
+It is a very lighter and very fast